 marking of the pipe connection facilities to be protected.

-Non-electrical Equipment
+Ex h Non-electrical Equipment (ISO 80079-36) [A.14 of ISO/IEC 80079-34 CD]

 General

 The following safety aspects as specified in the technical documentation should be realised by systematic production techniques and/or verifications and tests on the basis of written procedures.